rylanturner02/plant-disease-deep-learning/README.md

 - **Agricultural research community**: For highlighting the importance of authentic dataset analysis
 - **Deep learning community**: TensorFlow, Keras, and transfer learning research
 - **Open source contributors**: For tools and libraries that make agricultural AI accessible

----

-> "This project demonstrates that meaningful agricultural AI is possible with real-world constraints, but also highlights the significant data collection and validation work needed for production deployment." - Project Summary